jeffrose/emitter/docs/api.md

 ### Emitter.prototype.clear

-Remove all listeners or those for the specified event `type`.
+Remove all listeners, or those for the specified event `type`.

 ####`Emitter.prototype.clear()`